-A letter to parents at the start of a new school year...
+A Letter To Parents At The Start Of A New School Year

 And that is a pain I cannot describe to you.
 It is a feeling I do not wish upon any other parent.
 Because, as parents we need to band together.
 To protect each other.
 To help each other when we can.
 And here in this moment I need your help.

 This is my white flag.
+My salvation.
 My request.
 My plea.
 My reminder as we embark on a new school year.

 Remember to talk to your children about kindness and tolerance and difference.
 Encourage them to embrace opportunities to make new friends.
 Friends who may be different from them.

 Tell your children not to be afraid of things they do not understand.
 Teach them how to ask questions.
 Give them the tools of patience and acceptance, and those tools will serve them well in their lives.

 Remind them to color inside of the lines, but to live outside of them.
 To understand that they may not always look the same or act the same as everyone around them.
-And that is ok.
-It is SO much better than ok!
+And that is OK.
+It is SO much better than OK!
 Tell them that it is fun and exciting and enriching to surround themselves with people who are different.
 To create their own opportunities to learn and grow.

 Tell them that it will not always be the easiest choice.
 But showing kindness and tolerance to other people will always be the right choice.
 Tell them that you are proud of them.
 That you are proud of their kind hearts.
 Empower them to go out into the world with kindness bursting from inside of them.
 Help them be strong enough to face another who is unkind, and to show them kindness in return.

 Teach them to live kind.
 Teach them through words and teach them through actions.
 You yourself live kind.
 Make kindness and acceptance and difference and tolerance a part of the fabric of your family.
 Your neighborhood.
 Your school.
 Your community.
 Teach kind.
 Live kind.
 Spread kind.

 I cannot know everything I want to know about my son and his life outside of our home.
 And, I will worry.
 I will worry every day.

 I will worry because I am a mom and that comes with the territory.
-But in some small way waving my white flag gives me strength.
+But in some small way, waving my white flag gives me strength.
 It gives me hope.
 Hope that all of the parents and teachers and friends and neighbors out their will sit down with their children and talk about kindness.
 Hope that my son and this journey we are on can be a part of something so much bigger.

 I wave my white flag.
 It is big and mighty, but still I lift it high.
 I lift it high and I wave it from side to side.
 A plea for you to see.
 To share.
 Because I cannot do this alone.